-Gastric banding an effective long-term solution to obesityJanuary 17th, 2013 in Overweight and Obesity /
+Gastric banding an effective long-term solution to obesityJanuary 17, 2013 in Medicine & Health / Overweight and Obesity

 Laparoscopic adjustable gastric banding – lap banding – is a safe and effective long-term strategy for managing obesity, according to the findings of a landmark 15-year follow-up study of patients treated in Australia.